-I usually respond within 1-2 days.
+I usually reply within 1–2 days.

 Firstly, after every trip, I often had to tell friends and acquaintances the same stories.
 Sharing advice, routes, and information about various places is more convenient on a website, and it’s always accessible.
 Secondly, I often forget details about my trips and end up spending a lot of time recalling them.
 This way, I can refer to my own website, where everything is documented in detail.